allan-gadelha/100DaysOfCodePython/Week_2/Day_8/README.md

     print("It's not a prime number.")

 I did the first part of the Cesar Cipher, the encrypt part and i was surprise, it took me some time, but now i saw the solution and managed to debug on my OWN, i'm seeing finally some progress in my code.

+I made the second part, but i'm having some problems with the decode part, still need to debug it